GoodRequest/Safe/README.md

 Once deployed, open the app, input the data, stash it and share the generated **Safe** link as needed.

+Optionally, limit access to an internal route with the help of NGINX allow and deny configuration.

 ## Security 101

 Limit secret information view count and lifetime as much as possible.